There are a lot of hidden gems in Asheville, NC that you should definitely know about when you decide to go there for a visit.

 I love the organic food they are offering.

-The pizzas, the salads, the chicken wings, burgers, the food is absolutely delicious.
+The pizzas, the salads, the chicken wings, the burgers, all of their food is absolutely delicious.

 And if you don’t know which beer you like, get a sample rack and try them all.

 What is the best month to visit Asheville, NC?

 The best months to visit Asheville are from March to May and September to early November when temperatures hover between the upper 50s and the mid-70s – ideal weather for exploring the blooms in spring and the foliage in the fall.
 We just went in August to ride the Blue Ridge Parkway with the motorcycles and were lucky.
 But expect rain in the afternoon.

 Is Asheville, NC a hippie town?

 Yes, Asheville is pretty funky and hippie.
 Each year, on the last Saturday in September, Downtown Asheville welcomes the Blue Ridge Pride Festival celebrating the LGBT community.
 Many music festivals take place in downtown Asheville, and lots of artists and funky people are staying during summer and sell their art.

 Is Asheville a walkable city?

 Yes, you can book a nearby hotel and walk to breweries, restaurants, and shopping within a short distance.